 The Outward Hound Neoprene life vest is not a safe vest, and that’s too bad because it’s actually pretty well made otherwise.

 The bad: The belly support is abysmal.
-Our other life jackets (excluding discontinued Ruffwear) have a wide, integrated belly panel that wraps fully around the belly, secures with velcro, and is backed up by side-release buckles, usually with one full-circumference girth strap for total security.
+Our other life jackets (excluding discontinued Ruffwear) all feature a wide, integrated belly panel that wraps fully around the belly, secures with velcro, and is backed up by side-release buckles, usually with one full-circumference girth strap for total security.
 Outward Hound’s other models even have the same design.
 This vest instead features a small square of neoprene that floats under the belly based on the adjustment of four straps (two buckles on the left side, two sliders on the right).
-There’s nothing backing up either the buckles or the slides, and the strap is a little thin for the plastic hardware, so it slips easily.
-Worse, the flexible strap attachment points allow the panel to slip backward when the dog is lifted, cutting painfully into the lower rib/groin area rather than sitting safely over the sturdier chest area.
-Even during swimming, a minimal belly panel is a concern because if not snug, it won’t adequately anchor the dog’s body into the buoyant back panel, meaning that the dog is basically hanging in the straps.
+There’s nothing backing up either the buckles or the sliders, and the strap is a little thin for the plastic hardware, so it slips easily.
+It’s already designed to sit on the mid belly rather than the strongest point right behind the front legs, but worse, the flexible strap attachment points allow the panel to slip backward when the dog is lifted.
+On Robin, it cuts painfully into the lower rib/groin area.
+Even during swimming, a minimal belly panel is a concern because if the dog isn’t held snugly into the life vest, its buoyancy isn’t being put to full use since the dog is basically hanging in the straps.

 Finally, the already tiny chest/chin pad is forced to the side by the design of the front buckle.
 Most life jackets use thick wraparound foam panels that velcro and buckle together for extra padding and comfort in this area.
 That tiny pad is so small it does nothing to help with front flotation or protect the dog’s neck from the strap.

 One point for decent materials, one for adequate flotation and half a point for a sturdy grab handle, but half a point lost for the lack of support in the spine and two full points lost for inadequate retainment system and poor belly panel design.